 She loves to cross-pollinate.
 In the Netherlands, she graduated in Performing & Community Arts (BA), Visual Arts (PI certificate, Willem De Kooning Academie), International Development Studies (MSc.
 Honors).
-She also studied ‘Expressive Arts for Therapy and Education (Advanced Post-Master) in Switzerland, and recently completed her PhD in Hong Kong focussing on the LifeArt Process as a choreographic tool amidst Hong Kong’s current social political challenges.
+She also studied ‘Expressive Arts for Performance, Therapy, and Education (Advanced Post-Master) in Switzerland, and recently completed her PhD in Hong Kong focussing on the Life/Art Process as a choreographic tool amidst Hong Kong’s current social political challenges.

 Marloes has been teaching dance, pilates, yoga, conditioning classes since 2000, such as for Parnassos Cultural Centre (Utrecht, NL), The New dance festival (Beijing 2016), Utrechtse Dansacademie (NL, 2016), Y-Space (Hong Kong, 2015/2016), City Contemporary Dance Centre (Hong Kong), Heart Yoga (NL) etcetera.

 While raised in the Netherlands, she lived, performed, choreographed, led projects globally.
 In 2013, she founded a coaching practice which focusses on improving people’s overall wellbeing through workout-, nutrition-, and expressive arts coaching (www.zoecoaching.nl).
 In 2014, she started this 5 year Hong Kong – Netherlands dance dialogue project entitled HKNLversations – Reinventing Home and acts as it’s artistic director.